priyalpatell/MLFinalProject/README.md

 https://docs.google.com/document/d/1k4_IpIC8IPfEdhbPy6gOxikQjhcO_cDI7SLa1fZwNWQ/edit?usp=sharing

 ## View Our Code
-Importing Keras tends to crash Jupyter Notebook, so please only view our code from this google colab link instead https://colab.research.google.com/drive/1LkhfuaI1NOLcgpFoup_GG5OF2Zsy6dzQ?usp=sharing
+Importing Keras tends to crash Jupyter Notebook, so please only view our code from this google colab link which seemed to fix this problem https://colab.research.google.com/drive/1LkhfuaI1NOLcgpFoup_GG5OF2Zsy6dzQ?usp=sharing

 ## Running Our UI